uppedtrout/Better-config/README.md

 I conjure Thee, O Ancestor of the Gods!
 I summon Thee, Creature of Darkness, by the Works of Darkness!
 I summon Thee, Creature of Hatred, by the Works of Hatred!
-I summon Thee, Creature of the Wastes, by the Rites of the Waste!Downloaded from www.holybooks.com I summon Thee, Creature of Pain, by the Words of Pain!
+I summon Thee, Creature of the Wastes, by the Rites of the Waste!
+I summon Thee, Creature of Pain, by the Words of Pain!
 I summon Thee, and call Thee forth, from Thy Abode in Darkness!
 I evoke Thee from Thy resting-place in the Bowels of the Earth!